 This book grew out of work conducted by doctoral students and former doctoral students, now faculty at various universities, from the Language and Literacy Learning in Multilingual Settings (LLLMS) specialization in the Department of Teaching and Learning at the School of Education and Human Development at the University of Miami, Florida.
 The most outstanding feature of this work is the breadth of examples for integrating literacy in the classroom, as well as the specific instructional strategies provided for supporting multilingual students.
 This volume is unique in tackling both literacy and specific scaffolding for multilingual students.
 Additionally, the chapters here collectively aim to go beyond describing research to also provide a variety of classroom connections for practitioners and implications for teacher education.

-de Oliveira, L. C., & Obenchain, K. (Eds) (in press, expected publication November 2017).
+de Oliveira, L. C., & Obenchain, K. (Eds) (2018).
 Teaching history and social studies to English language learners: Preparing pre-service and in-service teachers.
-Palgrave Macmillan.
+London, UK: Palgrave Macmillan